In the last guide you’ve read how to record drums.

 But when recording from a distance a condenser microphone will be the better choice, because it needs less signal when comparing it to a dynamic mic.

-If you can achieve a great basic sound by using one or two mics then their is nobody who can tell you not to experiment further.
+If you can achieve a great basic sound by using one or two microphones, then their is nobody who can tell you not to experiment further.

 A ribbon mic in front of your preamp can give you a characteristic room- or close-sound!